 - Contact your school or center’s LSP to find out if the school is already engaged in a pilot.

-- Download the sample Memorandum of Understanding (example of Kaltura M.O.U.) between the Penn Libraries Courseware Team and participating Local Support Providers (LSPs) in each school or center.
+- Download the sample Memorandum of Understanding (example of Poll Everywhere M.O.U.) between the Penn Libraries Courseware Team and participating Local Support Providers (LSPs) in each school or center.

 - Consider the risks (the pilot may not become a production service beyond the evaluation period) and review Pilot Participant Expectations to decide whether participation is right for you.